fallen-icarus/cardano-swaps/README.md

 since the logic of the actual DApps being composed must also be executed in the same transaction.
-*p2p protocols do not have the same limitations since Alice personally creates and signs her own transaction.* The above two requirements are only requirements when middle-men are creating and executing transactions on the behalf of users.
+*p2p protocols do not have the same limitations since Alice personally creates and signs her own transaction.* The above two requirements are only requirements when middle-men are creating and executing transactions on behalf of users.
 Even if some composition logic could fit in the transaction, would it actually support arbitrary composition (as opposed to only a few priviledged DApps being supported)?
-Even if the answer to this question is yes, that extra logic being executed means less space for other DApps to compose in the transaction.
+Even if the answer to this question is yes, the extra logic being executed means less space for other DApps to compose in the transaction.
 Therefore, protocols that require batchers will never be able to offer the the same level of trustless composition as fully p2p protocols.
 The only way to actually match the level of composition of p2p protocols is for the batcher based composition to *not be trustless* (without the composition logic, more DApps can fit in a transaction).
-- No delegation control or voting control while using the DEX - DEXs try to issue governance tokens to get around this but fair distribution of the governance tokens is rarely accomplished (it is a very hard problem).
+- No delegation control or voting control while using the DEX - DEXs try to issue governance tokens to get around this, but fair distribution of the governance tokens is rarely accomplished (it is a very hard problem).
 Even if the governance tokens were distributed fairly, they are largely just for show since the DEX creators can still choose to go against the vote.
 There is no trustless connection between the governance tokens and what actually happens with the stake/DApp.
 Finally,